 What Does Local Area Networks Mean?
 (LANs)

-Local Area Network, typically abbreviated as LAN, is a fundamental concept in the realm of computer networking.
+A Local Area Network, typically abbreviated as LAN, is a fundamental concept in the realm of computer networking.
 A LAN is a network of interconnected computers and devices within a limited geographic area, such as a home, office, or campus.
+These devices are often connected using LAN cables, such as Ethernet cables, which enable high-speed data transfer and efficient communication.
 The primary purpose of a LAN is to facilitate the exchange of data and resources among connected devices, fostering efficient communication within a clearly defined local space.

 Where Did the Term LAN Come From?